Alvord Desert Monitoring

 - Hand out wag bags with included responsible recreation information.

-This project will involved multiple volunteers during the year.
-The playa will ideally be visited 2-3 times each month between March and November (or when the Alvord Desert is dry), although scheduling visits throughout the year will help us and the BLM gauge use in the ever diminishing “off-season.”
+This project will involve multiple volunteers during the year.
+The playa will ideally be visited our group of ONDA volunteers at least 1-2 times a month between April and October (or when the Alvord Desert is dry), although scheduling visits throughout the year will help us and the BLM gauge use in the ever diminishing “off-season.”
 You are welcome to make more than one trip.
-We ask volunteers who sign up for this project to make at least one monitoring trip in 2022 for a minimum of four hours.
+We ask volunteers who sign up for this project to make at least one monitoring trip in 2023 for a minimum of four hours.

 This trip could require some moderate physical work, but because the project is self-directed you can hike/monitor as your body and time allows.